 Obesity has far-ranging negative ramifications on patients’ health and remains a serious problem in the U.S. Bariatric surgery has become a popular option for patients seeking to lose weight, but it is an invasive procedure with its own set of risks, leading patients and researchers to investigate potential alternatives such as gastric embolization.
 In this Q&A, Jafar Golzarian, MD, discusses the studies conducted thus far on gastric embolization, which remains an investigational procedure, and he offers his thoughts on where the research might lead.
 Dr. Golzarian is the Director of Interventional Radiology and Vascular Imaging at the University of Minnesota in Minneapolis.
-He has been granted an investigational device exemption (IDE) to study gastric embolization, and he will be speaking about gastric embolization on Wednesday, February 7 at ISET.
+He has been granted an investigational device exemption (IDE) to study gastric embolization, and he spoke about gastric embolization on Wednesday, February 7 at ISET.

 How does gastric embolization for obesity work?